felipearpa/resulting-web/README.md

 ### Result class

-`Result<Value>`
+`Result<Value, ErrorValue = Error>`

-A discriminated union that encapsulates a successful outcome with a value of type Value or a failure with an arbitrary error.
+A discriminated union that encapsulates a successful outcome with a value of type Value or a failure with an arbitrary error of type ErrorValue.

 - #### success

-`static success(value: Value)`
+`static success<Value, ErrorValue = Error>(value: Value): Result<Value, ErrorValue>`

 Returns an instance that encapsulates the given value as successful value.